 Italian Ricotta Cookies are little perfect little bites of cake.
 They are soft, with a mild flavor, and topped with colorful sprinkles!

-I just feel like they’re all so… blah.
 Maybe it’s because I didn’t grow up in an Italian household where I love them because they’re nostalgic.
-Maybe because I am a secret Scrooge deep down.
-But really, does ANYONE love those cookies?
 I feel like they’re all the same cookie in different shapes.
 Like a whole tray of the EXACT same cookie, made to look different because some have sprinkles and others have jam.
 Kinda like the cookie version of pasta…ALL THE SAME, but different shapes.
 I’m sensing a theme here, Italians! jkjk.

 I mean, just because I don’t love them doesn’t mean there isn’t a whole word out there that does.
 I get it…kinda.
 I mean, my husband included IS Italian, with an Italian mother.
 So basically I am about to be shunned from Christmas Eve.

-ANYWAY.
-I decided to throw my hand in the ring and see if I could make an Italian Cookie that I like, but also is samesy enough that no one will think I ruined Christmas by changing up the cookie situation.
+I decided to throw my hand in the ring and see if I could make an Italian Cookie that I like!
+And mission accomplished!
+I certainly don’t think I’ve reinvented the wheel here, but I tweaked a classic recipe enough that these are totally classic and delicious.

 The dough comes together so quickly and they bake up pretty perfect, if I do say so myself!